Pandemic prognosis: Where does it go from here? | Malay Mail

 But it remains unclear if we will make the hard choices needed, or allow the pandemic to continue to rage, potentially opening the way to a far worse situation.

-“The trajectory of this pandemic is in our hands,” Maria Van Kerkhove, the World Health Organisation’s top expert on the Covid crisis, told reporters recently.
+“The trajectory of this pandemic is in our hands,” Maria Van Kerkhove, the World Health Organization’s top expert on the Covid crisis, told reporters recently.

 Can we “reach a state where we have gained control over transmission in 2022?
 Absolutely,” she said.
 “We could have done that already, but we haven’t.”